Skip to main content

 Plans and Billing

 This page explains how plans and billing are structured in Conspecta: what each plan includes and how subscriptions are scoped.
-For current prices, see the pricing section on the home page.
+For current prices, see the pricing page.

 How Subscriptions Are Scoped